galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 Phylogenetic networks have two purposes:

-(i) to show an estimate of the evolutionary history that is not strictly branching, so, involving horizontal gene transfer or hybridisation events.
+1. to show an estimate of the evolutionary history that is not strictly branching, so, involving horizontal gene transfer or hybridisation events.

    or

- (ii) to show conflicting phylogenetic signal in the data set, suggesting different possible trees.
+2. to show conflicting phylogenetic signal in the data set, suggesting different possible trees.

 In this tutorial we use networks for the second purpose because we are working under the assumption that there is a true tree, which is the actual evolutionary history of our species of interest.